Reviewing Achieve Inc.’s National Common Core Standards

 1990 NCEE published The Report of the Commission on the Skills of the American Workforce.
 (This codified the principles of outcomes-based education reform, which FAILED, and later became standards-based education reform.)

 2002 American Diploma Project created by Achieve Inc. at National Education Summit

 2004 American Diploma Project Ready or Not Report- Sets Standards and Assessments Benchmarks for Math and ELA College or Career Success (includes Math and ELA standards and suggested reading lists)

 2005 American Diploma Project Preview, video Creating a High School Diploma That Counts

 2005 Data Quality Campaign created by 10 organizations (including NGA, CCSSO) goal to create SLDS in every state, to create tagged data standards, data sharing across states.
-DQC is funded by Gates, managed by NCEE/Tucker
+DQC is funded by Gates.
+DQC’s parent nonprofit is The Education Trust.

 2006 American Diploma Project Report: Cross-State Initiatives to Prepare Students for College and Work

 2006 American Diploma Project Report: Closing the Expectations Gap 2006

 2007 American Diploma Project Report: Closing the Expectations Gap 2007

 2008 American Diploma Project Report: Closing the Expectations Gap 2008